 Each class is scheduled to be three hours.
-In many classes, not all, we will use the final hour for specific purposes: group discussion of the points made in that class and the readings for that week, individual presentations on selected readings by students (see below), critical presentations on evidence you select from online discourse and you believe needs to be questioned, or background material necessary to understand the readings involved.
+In many classes, not all, we will use the final hour for specific purposes: group discussion of the points made in that class and the readings for that week, individual presentations on selected readings by students (see below), or background material necessary to understand the readings involved.